bw1129/PIDtoolbox/README.md

 PIDtoolbox will support .bbl, .bfl, or .csv files, but there are a few things you need to know:

-**(i)** If you wish to use .bbl or .bfl files directly, you will need to have a copy of 'blackbox_decode.exe' in the same directory as your .bbl/.bfl files. 'blackbox_decode.exe' is part of Betaflight/cleanflight blackbox-tools, and can be downloaded here:
-<a href="https://www.github.com/betaflight/blackbox-tools" target="blank">(Betaflight Blackbox-tools)</a>
+- **(i)** If you wish to use .bbl or .bfl files directly, you will need to have a copy of `blackbox_decode.exe` in the same directory as your .bbl/.bfl files. `blackbox_decode.exe` is part of <a href="https://www.github.com/betaflight/blackbox-tools" target="blank">(Betaflight Blackbox-tools)</a>

-**(ii)** My recommendation is use .csv files.
-BUT NOTE, you MUST convert your .bbl or .bfl file to a .csv file using Betaflight Blackbox-log-viewer.
+- **(ii)** My recommendation is use .csv files.
+BUT, you MUST convert your .bbl or .bfl file to a .csv file using <a href="https://www.github.com/betaflight/blackbox-log-viewer/releases" target="blank">(Betaflight Blackbox-log-viewer)</a>.
 Save as .csv from there please!
-Betaflight Blackbox-log-viewer can be downloaded here:
-<a href="https://www.github.com/betaflight/blackbox-log-viewer/releases" target="blank">(Betaflight Blackbox-log-viewer)</a>

-**(iii)** I would recommend always logging at 2k (unless you're running 1k loop rate in which case log at 1k), because the spectrograms only go to 1k.
+- **(iii)** I would recommend always logging at 2k (unless you're running 1k loop rate in which case log at 1k), because the spectrograms only go to 1k.
 From my experience, I have had some really large log files crash when trying to convert to .csv in Betaflight Blackbox-log-viewer.
 In addition, PIDtoolbox will run much faster with 2k files.
 For 32k mode users, I don't know what to say ;-)

 If you have issues installing Matlab runtime, or running PIDtoolbox, please give feedback here:
 <a href="https://github.com/bw1129/PIDtoolbox/issues" target="blank">(issues)</a>